garbles/react-observable-subscribe2/README.md

 # React Observable Subscribe 2

-Inspired by Jay Phelps' [React Observable Subscribe](https://github.com/jayphelps/react-observable-subscribe), this library exposes a single component - `<Subscribe>` - which accepts observables as props and unwraps them to a child function which is then rendered.
+Inspired by Jay Phelps' [React Observable Subscribe](https://github.com/jayphelps/react-observable-subscribe), this library exposes a single component - `<Subscribe>` - which consumes observables as props and maps them to a function.
 Handles updates from both React and the Observable props.

 ### Wat?

+So I stole a bunch of code that I wrote from [Yolk.js](https://github.com/garbles/yolk) to make this happen.

 ```js
 import {render} from 'react-dom'